Fulfillment-dot-com/laravel-cache-fallback/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Code Quality][cq-badge]][cq-link]

+**This is a fork of [fingo/laravel-cache-fallback](https://github.com/fingo/laravel-cache-fallback) for maintaining compatibility with Laravel.**

 Package for falling back cache drivers if current is not available.

 Be advised that if the last driver fails, normal laravel Error is thrown